yashida1207/CARNE/README.md

 # CARNE

-Spectral analysis package for diffuse supernova neutrino background searches
+CARNE (``Code for Analyzing Relic NEutrino data'') is a pectral analysis package for diffuse supernova neutrino background searches at water-Cherenkov and liquid-scintillation detectors.